brandonrobertz/SparseLSH/README.md

 Parameters:

-    input_point:
-        The input data point is an array or tuple of numbers of input_dim.
+    input_points:
+        A sparse CSR matrix with the points to be indexed.

     extra_data = None:
-        (optional) Extra data to be added along with the input_point.
-        This can be used to hold values like class labels, URIs, titles, etc.
+        (optional) A list of values to associate with the points.
+Commonly this is a target/class-value of some type.
+This can be used to store values like class labels, URIs, titles, etc

 This function returns nothing.